• Skip to primary navigation

 • Help

-According to Part M of the building regulations and also British Standard BS 7671, the new building regulations concerning the height of switches and sockets and the way that they should be installed in houses states that they should be should be installed in a way that persons with limited reach can use them easily (these regulations do not apply to Scotland).
+According to Part M of the building regulations and also British Standard BS 7671 that cover electrical works and installations, they state that sockets and switches should be installed in a way that persons with limited reach can use them easily (these regulations do not apply to Scotland).

 What Height for Electrical Sockets and Switches (habitable areas)